digicademy/virtualTour/README.md

 For an example see the [Virtual Tour to the Inscriptions of the UNESCO World Heritage Site St. Michael in Hildesheim](http://www.inschriften.net/hildesheim/rundgang.html)

-![Virtual Tour to the Inscriptions of the UNESCO World Heritage Site St. Michael in Hildesheim][screenshot] panoramic images: [i3mainz](https://i3mainz.hs-mainz.de/), University of Applied Sciences Mainz
+![Virtual Tour to the Inscriptions of the UNESCO World Heritage Site St. Michael in Hildesheim][screenshot]. panoramic images: [i3mainz](https://i3mainz.hs-mainz.de/), University of Applied Sciences Mainz

 For structure, possibilities ans usage of teh software see: